Introduction to these Lecture Notes

 Commandments begin with, “I am the LORD your God, who brought you out of

-different word that means to swear or commit to something.
-If that is right,
+slightly different word that means to swear or commit to something.
+If that is

-then in this case it would mean that God was obliged by covenant to fight for
+right, then in this case it would mean that God was obliged by covenant to

 3:10 We should not assume that Habakkuk here speaks only of the Exodus.
 The reference to mountains and especially torrents of water and high waves sounds more like the Great Flood, which in its destructive force would be like a tsunami overrunning the entire earth.
 Habakkuk did not write to give a chronological account of history; he was remembering the fame of God in His powerful deeds.